Happy birthday to the 1895 Knox grad, Otto Harbach, after whom Knox's "main-stage" Harbach Theatre was named!...

 The Lincoln Studies Center also has moved from Old Main to Alumni Hall.
 The building includes study areas and group gathering areas, such as conference and seminar rooms and lounge areas, which students may use and enjoy until midnight.
 Visitors will enjoy historical exhibits in the Whitcomb Heritage Center on the third floor.
 The exhibits portray the early history of Galesburg and Knox College and were professionally rendered by Rhodesworks of Champaign, Illinois, and Proto Productions of Addison, Illinois.
 The exhibits were funded in part by a grant from the U.S. Library of Congress.

-Thanks to more than 600 alumni, parents, friends, faculty and staff, and Galesburg community donors, gifts and pledges have reached $11.7 million, the amount needed to not only pay for the construction, but also the soft costs -- technology, furniture, and building finishes -- to complete the building.
-Members of the Knox College Board of Trustees account for more than 60% of the total gifts raised.
+Thanks to the more than 700 alumni, parents, friends, faculty and staff, and Galesburg community donors, whose gifts totaled $12.5 million.
+Gifts from members of the College's Board of Trustees accounted for more than 60% of the total gifts raised.
 We are grateful for their vision to see this project to fruition and to trustee Mark Kleine for overseeing the task force for the project.